MikitaYeudakimau/cat_downloader/README.md

 ---

-### Demo project to demonstrate how to track Celery tasks readliness.
+### Demo project to explain how to use Celery tasks in Django project

 ---